iyaz07/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-Objective of this task is to learn about OOP in JS, talking about Classes and methods, Constructors, Classes, Inheritance, extend, this, super(), etc
+README file to complete Tasks on JavaScript Objects- Scopes, Classes and Closure.